eciquiles/TimeSeriesDarts/README.md

 * Tensorboard version: 2.15.1

 ## Setup
-Explain what you need to change before running the project.
+Every Jupiter note can either use a trained model or change the code to train the model save it and make predictions.
+In order to achieve this, you will need to uncomment some part of the code.
+It is specified in each notebook.

 ## Contact